walter-a-jablonowski/sys-2/ai.md

 - Baisc type "Info" (default_Info), special fields:
   - description (string)
-  - list renderer: show date and name
+  - list renderer:
+    - left aligned:  date (format MM-DD)
+    - right aligned: name
+  - edit renderer: form in modal for editing all fields

 We also define these types for my search for a new apartment: